swseighman/Kafka-GraalVM/README.md

 -rw-r--r-- 1 user user 26M Feb  2 14:47 consumer-0.0.1-SNAPSHOT.jar
 ```

-Of course, you can run each of the executable JAR files to test your Kafka server is writing and reading records:
+Of course, you can run each of the executable JAR files to test your Kafka server is writing and reading records as expected.

+Run the Producer:
 ```
 $ java -jar producer/target/producer-0.0.1-SNAPSHOT.jar
 ```

+Run the Consumer:
 ```
 $ java -jar consumer/target/consumer-0.0.1-SNAPSHOT.jar
 ```